Genre: Young Adult (YA) Fiction

 My name is Mary Katherine Blackwood.
 I am eighteen years old, and I live with my sister Constance.
 I have often thought that with any luck at all I could have been born a werewolf, because the two middle fingers on both my hands are the same length, but I have had to be content with what I had.
 I dislike washing myself, and dogs, and noise.
 I like my sister Constance, and Richard Plantagenet, and Amanita phalloides, the death-cup mushroom.
 Everyone else in my family is dead.

 In a 2017 Literary Hub post, Emily Temple hailed this as “The Best Opening Paragraph of All Time,“ and her assessment is easy to understand.
-For me, the killer line is the final sentence.
+I love the entire first paragraph, but the killer sentence is the final one.
 Did the family members all die as a result of mushroom poisoning?
 And did they all die at the hand of Merricat, as the narrator and protagonist wishes to be called?

 In her post, Temple continued: “This paragraph is brilliant because of Merricat’s voice, and so is the rest of the book.
 It immediately teaches us who she is, and what this book is going to be like.“ Michael Douglas’s production company adapted the novel into an acceptable 2019 film, but one that didn’t do justice to the novel.